Calculus, Gauge Theory and Noncommutative Worlds: Introduction to noncommutative Worlds

+Note that except for the appearance of two orderings of a product, this is the standard formula for the total derivative in multi-variable calculus.
+It can happen that, under constraints, certain basic formulas go directly over to corresponding (ordered) formulas in the noncommutative world.
+In this case we see that a quadratic Hamiltonian has this property.
+See also \cite{Constraints}.
+A covariant version of the Levi-Civita connection is a consequence.
+This connection satisfies the formula

-and so is exactly a generalization of the connection defined by Hermann Weyl in his original gauge theory \cite{Weyl}.
-In the non-commutative world $\cal N$ the metric indeed has a wider variability than the classical metric and its angular holonomy.
-Weyl's idea was to work with such a wider variability of the metric.
-The present formalism provides a new context for Weyl's original idea.
-The rest of Section 3 discusses the possibility of using this Levi-Connection to formulate a corresponding covariant derivative, Einstein tensor and general relativity.
-A direct formulation gives a curvature tensor without the usual symmetries (due to the presence of the covariant derivatives $\nabla_{i}$) and so the corresponding Einstein tensor will not have vanishing divergence.
-The same issue arises in the original Weyl theory.
-Here is becomes a problem for further exploration.
-Section 4 recapitulates our constructs of the Levi-Civita connection in an index-free fashion.
-Section 5 is an appendix on the structure of the Einstein tensor and how the Bianchi identity can be seen from the Jacobi idenity in a non-commutative world.
-Section 6 is an appendix on how discrete calculus embeds in non-commutative calculus.
-Section 7 is an appendix on the Weyl $1$-form leading to electromagnetism and a reminder of how this formalism is generalized to gauge theories, loop quantum gravity and low-dimensional topology.
-We end with a question about the Ashtekar variables, loop quantum gravity and their relationship with non-commutative worlds.
-This question will be taken up in a sequel to the present paper.\\
+and so corresponds, in the noncommutative world, to the connection of Hermann Weyl in his original gauge theory \cite{Weyl}.
+See Section 4 and Section 5 of the present paper.\\

+Section 6 is a discussion on the structure of the Einstein tensor and how the Bianchi identity can be seen from the Jacobi idenity in a noncommutative world.
+Section 7 is a discussion about how discrete calculus embeds in noncommutative calculus.
+This section can be regarded as an indication of an arena of applications of the methods of the present paper.
+In particular, we discuss a model for discrete measurement and show how commutators arise in this model, and how a commutator of position and momentum is solved in the discrete context by a Brownian walk.
+Section 8 is an exposition on the Weyl $1$-form leading to electromagnetism, its relationship with the Feynman-Dyson derivation of electromagnetismm and a reminder of how this formalism is generalized to gauge theories, loop quantum gravity and low-dimensional topology.
+We consider a question about the Ashtekar variables, loop quantum gravity and their relationship with noncommutative worlds.
+This question will be taken up in a sequel to the present paper.
+This section ends with a recaptulation of our derivation \cite{KN:QEM,QG,NCW} of a generalization of the Feynman-Dyson \cite{Dyson} derivation of electromagnetism from commutator calculus.
+Our generalization can be compared with Weyl's orginal derivation using differential forms and we plan subsequent work on this aspect.\\
-{\bf Remark.} In our papers \cite{Constraints,Deakin} we have examined relationships of non-commutative worlds with general relativity in relation to higher order constraints.
-The results of this paper will be compared and combined with that previous work.
-Here we have not mentioned the relationships with the Feynman-Dyson derivation of electromagnetism from commutator calculus \cite{Dyson,Hughes,Mont,Tanimura} that were the initial impetus for this work \cite{KN:QEM}.
-It was that impetus that led to our work on non-commutative worlds including the following references \cite{KN:Dirac,Twist,NonCom,ST,Aspects,QG,Boundaries,NCW,Constraints,Deakin}.
-In this paper we return to this subject in a new way.\\